 EXTERNAL THIRD PARTIES

-- Data Hosts – In this instance Tangent Communications PLC (tangent.co.uk) are the hosts of any data submitted to this website;
+- Website Hosts – In this instance Tangent Communications PLC (tangent.co.uk) are the host of this website;

 - Merchant Services providers;